Admission Process | MSN—Direct Entry

 Pre-professional Coursework

-Must be completed within 7 years of matriculation with grade earned of a C or better.
+Must be completed within 7 years of matriculation at an accredited institution with grade earned of a C or better.

 It is advised that no more than two prerequisite course be pending at the time of application.